videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/recording-and-live-streaming/interactive-livestream.md

   if (status === Constants.hlsEvents.HLS_STARTING) {
     console.log("Meeting Hls is starting");
   } else if (status === Constants.hlsEvents.HLS_STARTED) {
-    // when hls is started you will receive downstreamUrl const { downstreamUrl } = data;
+    // when hls is started you will receive playbaclHlsUrl and livestreamUrl. const { playbackHlsUrl } = data;

     console.log("Meeting Hls is started");
   } else if (status === Constants.hlsEvents.HLS_STOPPING) {